 Everyone who installs a solar system in the US in an election year is eligible for the Investment Tax Credit, and as long as your accountant fills out the proper paperwork correctly there is nothing that should stop you from receiving the credit.

 This part is IMPORTANT.
 The ITC is going to be ramping down over time – meaning that the longer you wait on going solar, the lower of a solar panel tax credit you will receive.

-See the below diagram for the ramping down of the ITC over time – what this graph indicates is that if you have begun construction on your solar panel installation before December 31st 2019, you will be eligible for the full 30% tax credit.
-Installations begun between January 1, 2020 and December 31, 2020 will be eligible for a 26% tax credit, installations begun between January 1, 2021 and December 31, 2021 will be eligible for a 22% tax credit, and installations begun between January 1, 2022 and December 31, 2022 will be eligible for a 10% tax credit.
+See the below diagram for the ramping down of the ITC over time – what this graph indicates is that if you have begun construction on your solar panel installation before December 31st, 2022, you will be eligible for the full 26% tax credit.
+Installations that began between January 1, 2023, and December 31, 2023, will be eligible for a 22% tax credit.
 After that, there will be NO tax credit for homeowners, only commercial solar installations.

 That just happens to be the name that it was given by congress – many people are confused by why it wasn’t called the Federal Solar Tax Credit or something – we are too.
 Solar IS an investment that provides handsome returns – but we agree, they could have come up with a better name.

 We’re NOT accountants or tax professionals!
 Please make sure to verify any tax information with a qualified professional.